 The day-to-day tasks of running the village are handled by standing committees: these residents check the roads for potholes, prepare the budget, make sure our playgrounds are in safe condition, and serve the community in many other ways.
 For a brief guide to how village government is organized, and all the work volunteer committees do to keep things running, please see: Arden: Here’s How It Works.

-The Board of Assessors, Budget Committee and Registration Committee were created as standing committees under An Act to Reincorporate the Village of Arden, October 13, 1967.
+The Board of Assessors, Budget Committee and Registration Committee were created under An Act to Reincorporate the Village of Arden, October 13, 1967.
 Other committees were established by votes of the Town Assembly.
-On each committee page (see links below) you will find a brief description of the committee (edited for uniformity) and the dates of adoption and/or modification.
-Full language may be found in An Act to Reincorporate the Village of Arden (also called the Town Charter) and Town Meeting minutes.
+On each committee page (see links below) you will find a brief description of the committee and the dates of adoption and/or modification.
+The full text establishing each board or committee may be found on the Committee Descriptions page.
+Full language may also be found in An Act to Reincorporate the Village of Arden (also called the Town Charter) and Town Meeting minutes.

 Links to Committees